bustle/ember-restless/README.md

 ```
 ### Saving records

-To save a record to the REST service call: saveRecord()
+To save a record call: saveRecord()
-RESTless will automatically POST to save a new record, or PUT to update and existing record
+The RESTAdapter will automatically POST to save a new record, or PUT to update and existing record.

 ``` javascript
 var post = App.Post.create();